devonartis/aws-security-workshops/identity-serverless-round/serverless-round-build.md

 * Forces traffic over HTTPS
 * Adds DDoS protection to your application and enables the use of [AWS WAF](https://aws.amazon.com/waf/) and [AWS Shield](https://aws.amazon.com/shield/)

 > **Hint**: Not sure where to start?
 How do you usually figure out things you don't know?
 Google it (Serving Private content through CloudFront)!
-For this task you don't need to worry about signed cookies.
+For this task you don't need to worry about signed URLs or cookies.

 #### Task 2 - Setup application user management